mauro-vb/game-shazam/README.md

 <h5> GAME DETECTIVE </h5>

 - We created and trained a deep learning model that can recognize over 40 videogame titles from screenshots.
-- To do this we coded a scraping tool and created a database of over half a million images.
+- To do this we coded a scraping tool and created a database of over half a million images, soon to be available.
 - You can check it out [here.](https://mauro-vb-game-shazam-appapp-streamlit-front-cezsjk.streamlit.app/)